Acemany/pokepy/README.md

 ## Sources
-A great amount of gratitude goes to the following projects, without which `pokeshell` would not be possible.
+A great amount of gratitude goes to the following projects, without which `pokepy` would not be possible.
 Please star/support these sources!

 Small sprites: [msikma/pokesprite](https://github.com/msikma/pokesprite)